 Very often trees are also a living asset, contributing significantly to property values and street landscape amenity.

-The Bankstown Development Control Plan 2005 Part E2 Tree Preservation Order (TPO) PDF (136k) protects and preserves existing trees by regulating their management.
+The Bankstown Development Control Plan 2005 Part E2 Tree Preservation Order (TPO) protects and preserves existing trees by regulating their management.
 It clearly prohibits ring barking, cutting down, topping, pruning, removal, injury or wilful destruction of trees, without written consent of Council.

 Substantial penalties of up to $100,000 will apply for the illegal pruning or removal of trees.